-Our three blogs in the first quarter of 2017 will deal with this planning process.
-What we have seen and heard over the last 40 years of helping people through the process.
+The following three plans are what we have seen and heard over the last 40 years of helping people through the process.
 We hope this brings you confidence in your thinking.

 You must retire to something and not away from something.
 As much as you want to get away from the day-to-day routine, you must stay relevant to your environment.
 For years, you played a role in society, to your spouse, your family, your friends and your coworkers.
 It makes you - you.

 You can't just stop and sit on the front porch and watch the world go by, but maybe you can adjust.
 Your relevance gets you up in the morning and brings you purpose.
 We really do not like the word "retire," rather we like "life adjustment."

 What does that look like to you, that is a tough question.
 Something you must work on for a while.
 Sometimes it takes a while for spouses to agree on what that looks like.

 My father came in to see me after he retired and said, "What do I do now?"
 I asked, "You haven't thought about this?"
 He said, "NO." I said, "OH NO."

 After some years of planning and discussions, he became the Chairman of the Board of the Paramount Arts Center in Aurora and loved every minute of it - never taking a paycheck.